Alhaimouni/cascade-style-sheet/README.md

   // the first column width will be the minimum width to fit the content and the second column will take the whole space
   // not (50/50 as i expected)

+  //create responsive grid columns we can use : repeat(auto-fill, minMax('min-col-width', 1fr));
 </pre>
 ---
 ### LV-58